 3.2.3 The product group shall be associated with (i) a single product or (ii) a group of products, which consist of the same or similar input raw material based on, for example, species, sort or substitutability within products (e.g., SPF lumber contains multiple tree species but may be treated as a single product group).

-3.2.4 The shall identify an entity within the organization for which the product group is defined and only products produced or controlled by that entity shall be included within the product group.
+3.2.4 The certified organization shall identify an entity within the organization for which the product group is defined and only products produced or controlled by that entity shall be included within the product group.
+The product group may cover several sites.

 Note: the entity may be a standalone manufacturing facility, a forest contractor with multiple harvest sites, a trader or distributor with multiple suppliers, a remanufacturing facility supplied by multiple primary manufacturers or a centralized sales department within an organization with responsibility for multiple manufacturing units.